 Make sure to select the button to sync this audience with your ad platforms.
 Once that’s done you’ll find the synced audience in your ad platform, and can then add additional targeting for the relevant geographic region/s.

 Tips for creative and messaging: When you’re expanding your footprint, you’ll be reaching a lot of people who have never heard of your brand before.
 Use your creative and messaging to educate them on who you are, and call out things like free and fast shipping to their region or customer support availability in their timezone to overcome any hesitations.

 If you need to translate your advertising copy to another language, bring a translator on board to translate from scratch or check the work of automatic online translations.
 This will help ensure your message matches your intention.

 2. Increasing customer lifetime value

-Increasing customer lifetime value (CLV) is top of mind for many marketers in 2023, especially in the B2B/SaaS space.
-If that’s you, rather than thinking ‘as many leads as possible’ focus on ‘the best leads possible.’
+Increasing customer lifetime value (CLV) is top of mind for most marketers, especially in the B2B/SaaS space where the focus on ‘as many leads as possible’ has officially (and finally!) shifted to ‘the best leads possible.’